 New generation should have replaced me by now: Paes

-Veteran tennis player Leander Paes on Monday hinted at a possible retirement, saying he now relies on his experience to outsmart opponents and shouldn't be playing past another year.
+Veteran Indian tennis player Leander Paes on Monday hinted at a possible retirement, saying he has lived his career and doesn't see himself playing past another year.
 Paes was named in India's Davis Cup squad for the Pakistan tie after several top players made themselves unavailable to travel to Islamabad.

-The 46-year-old went on to better his own record by achieving his 44th Davis Cup doubles win as India routed Pakistan 4-0 last week.
-"My experience carries me through now but in the longevity for what's the best for the team I should not be playing past another year," Paes told reporters.
+The 46-year-old Indian went on to better his own record by achieving his 44th Davis Cup doubles win, this time partnering debutant Jeevan Nedunchezhiyan, as India routed Pakistan 4-0 last week.
+"My experience carries me through now but in the longer run what's best for the team is that I should not be playing past another year," Paes told reporters.

+"I am not going to play much longer, I have had a great 30-year stint in Davis Cup.
+I have lived my career playing for the country."
+However, Paes said he will always be there to represent his country, if need be.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)